Now Enrolling · Twentieth Season · Summer 2026

 Sean Waters — musician, educator, facilitator

-Sean teaches writing at Colorado State University, where he has been a full-time faculty member since 2014.
+Sean teaches writing at Colorado State University, where he has been faculty for 17 years.
 He holds master's degrees in Philosophy and English Education, and has facilitated over 1,250 hours of small-group learning across 32 cohorts with 115+ participants in 9 countries.

-He founded the Wisdom Workshop to bring his vision of learning as a creative act to life in intimate cohorts — drawing on positive psychology, the Brahmaviharas, Aristotelian virtue ethics, and the Wuxing five-element cycle.
+He founded the Wisdom Workshop in 2021 to re-imagine higher education: what if learning were personal, dynamic, responsive, and emergent?
+His work draws on Buddhist philosophy, group psychodynamics, positive psychology, and improvisational listening.
 He is also a performing musician with over 1,000 shows across the Colorado Front Range.

 "Sean has a gift for warmth, genuineness, and unconditional positive regard."